Alfonso Franco

-Alfonso Franco (1466 – 1524), was an Italian painter from Messina, Sicily, active during the Italian Renaissance.
+Alfonso Franco (1466–1524), was an Italian painter from Messina, Sicily, active during the Italian Renaissance.

-Biography

 He was a pupil of Jacobello da Antonello, son of Antonello Da Messina.
 He painted a Deposition for the church of San Francesco di Paola in Messina; and a Dispute of Jesus at the Temple for the church of Sant'Agostino.
 He died of the plague in 1524.